AdobeDocs/experience-manager-64.en/help/forms/using/changing-default-styles.md

 discoiquuid: a9ab5a78-2add-46e1-a8f2-444d0f25f43a
 ---

-# Changing default styles of HTML5 forms{#changing-default-styles-of-html-forms}
+# Changing default styles of HTML5 forms {#changing-default-styles-of-html-forms}

 HTML5 forms are rendered using HTML5 capabilities and the styling of the rendered form is done using CSS.
 Default appearance of a HTML5 forms is similar to its PDF rendition.
 Developers can use custom CSS to change default appearance of HTML5 forms.